-As of September 30, 2014 and 2013, the OFS had \$50 million on deposit with a commercial bank to facilitate its payments of claims under the FHA-Refinance Program as OFS's agent.
+As of September 30, 2015 and 2014, the OFS had \$10 million and \$50 million, respectively, on deposit with a commercial bank to facilitate its payments of claims under the FHA-Refinance Program as OFS's agent.
+See Note 5 for further details regarding the

+FHA-Refinance Program.
 Under terms of the agreement with the commercial bank, unused funds will be returned to the OFS upon the termination of the program.